prysmaticlabs/documentation/website/docs/install/install-with-bazel.md

 ## Install Bazel using Bazelisk

 Bazelisk is a launcher for Bazel which automatically downloads and installs an appropriate version of Bazel.
-Use Bazelisk to automtically manage the version of Bazel required.
+Use Bazelisk to automatically manage the version of Bazel required.

 You can install Bazelisk in multiple ways, including: